Memories of the Knuth Family by its author

 Rover would mind the family dairy herd.
 The cows might be over the hills and out of sight at milking time; on grandpa's command Rover would get the entire herd of cows and bring them back to the milking barn.

 Rover was much more than that; he was my best friend and he tended me, too.
-One of my earliest memories is Rover vigorously pulling on my clothes, pulling me back to the farm yard when I tried to stray to a field's hill - there was a rainbow there and I wanted to get the pot of gold; Rover would not let me go.
+One of my earliest memories is Rover vigorously pulling on my clothes, pulling me back to the farm yard when I tried to stray to a field's hill that was 300 yards away - there was a rainbow there and I wanted to get the pot of gold; Rover would not let me go.

 The barn always had a haymow stacked high to the rafters.
-I remember wanting to peer down from the rafters.
-Somehow Rover was there too.
+I remember climbing up and wanting to peer down from the rafters.
+Somehow Rover got up there too.
 He planted himself in front of me barking loudly and not letting me get close to the dangerous edge.
-His barks called grandpa to rescue me.
+His barks alerted grandpa to rescue me.
 You can see a picture of Rover with hired hand Axel here.

 Grandpa and mom and dad decide that my pet lamb was getting to0 large for us to care for.
 He insisted it was time for it to go and that it had to be sold at a livestock auction.
 I vigorously and tearfully objected as we was loaded my pet onto the truck; grandpa deposited the cash from the sale into my first savings account.